NabsCodes/abdamin/README.md

 ## About Us

 Since 2000, Abdamin International Limited has been at the forefront of Nigeria's multi-sector development.
-Our digital presence, powered by cutting-edge web technologies, mirrors our dedication to excellence and innovation across Construction, Transportation, Telecoms, Consulting, and Solar Generation sectors.
+Our digital presence, powered by cutting-edge web technologies, mirrors our dedication to excellence and innovation across Construction, Transportation, Telecoms, Consulting, Solar Generation, and Water Services sectors.

 ## Our Digital Showcase